• Skip to primary navigation

 Ingredients

-• 3 raw mango
+• 3 raw mangoes

-• 1.5 tsp rock salt
+• 1 and 1/2 teaspoon rock salt

 Instructions

 • Transfer the raw mango pieces to a container, add rock salt and mix well.
 Toss it well for the salt to coat evenly.
+Close the container with a lid and Let it rest for 2 hrs.
+Drain excess water.
+Then spread it in a tray or a clean cloth and sundry it.

 • Let it sundry till it becomes bone dry.
+Once dried completely store in a clean container.

 Notes

-• I used one slightly ripe mango and other 2 were raw mangoes.
-Slightly ripe mangoes gives both tangy and sweet taste , I love it that way 🙂
+• Slightly ripe mangoes gives both tangy and sweet taste , I love it that way.

-• It may take at least 2-3 days to bone dry like this…depends on the amount of sunlight you receive.
+• It may take at least 2-3 days to bone dry like this – depends on the amount of sunlight you receive.
 For me it took almost 5 days to dry completely.

 • There should be no moisture at all when you store in a container and it should be bone dry else it may not last longer, will get spoiled easily.